The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: Theoretical model

 where $\omega_{\mathrm{p},i}$ are the plasma frequencies in each region.
 Two regions of plasmas satisfying the inequality above are topologically different, or equivalently, there is a topological phase transition from one region to the other.

 The condition was established by invoking the principle of bulk-edge correspondence in condensed matter physics for two bulk materials in different topological phases.
-And the topological phases are characterized by the numerically calculated Chern numbers over the 2D space of perpendicular wavenumbers \cite{parker2020topological,fu2021topological}.
+The topological phases are characterized by the numerically calculated Chern numbers over the 2D space of perpendicular wavenumbers \citep{parker2020topological,fu2021topological}.
 Because the phase transition responsible for this particular surface mode is due to the resonance between the Langmuir wave and cyclotron wave, a proper name for it is Topological Langmuir-Cyclotron Waves (TLCW).

-However, unlike the scenarios in condensed matters, the wavenumber space for plasma waves and many other waves in classical media is topologically contractible.
-And the topology of vector bundles over a topologically contractible base manifold is trivial.
-In addition, the Atiyah-Patodi-Singer index theorem \cite{Atiyah1976} of spectral flow, which is the rigorous mathematical statement for the bulk-edge correspondence, was only proved for the periodic wavenumber space commonly found in condensed matters.
+However, unlike the scenarios in condensed matters, where the wavenumber space is periodic, the wavenumber space for plasma waves and many other waves in classical media is topologically contractible.
+It is known that the topology of vector bundles over a topologically contractible base manifold is trivial.
+In addition, the Atiyah-Patodi-Singer index theorem \citep{Atiyah1976} of spectral flow, which is a rigorous mathematical statement for the bulk-edge correspondence, was only proved for the periodic wavenumber space.
 But for plasmas, the wavenumber space is not periodic in general.
-Recently, a rigorous analysis \cite{qin2022} has been developed using the tools of algebraic topology and a spectral flow index theorem formulated by Faure \cite{Faure2019} on non-periodic wavenumber space.
+Recently, a rigorous analysis \citep{qin2022topological} has been developed using the tools of algebraic topology and a spectral flow index theorem formulated by Faure \citep{Faure2019} over $\mathbb{R}$-valued wavenumber space.
 The analysis confirms the existence of TLCW under condition (\ref{eq:condition}).